-Once financial aid has been awarded, an award letter will be sent via Gadsden State email and posted to Banner SSB on myGadsdenState Portal at https://my.gadsdenstate.edu.
+Once financial aid has been awarded, an award letter will be sent via Gadsden State email and posted to OneACCS Self-Service Banner.
 Any assistance awarded is credited to the student's account to cover charges.
 If any credit balance remains once institutional charges are paid in full, a refund is issued by the Business Office and mailed to the address on file with the Records Office.
 Credit balance refund checks are mailed approximately two weeks after the full semester registration ends (following drop/add).